Disentangling the critical signatures of neural activity: Introduction

-On the one hand, many subsequent works showed that the presence of power-law avalanches is not a sufficient condition for criticality, as they might emerge {from different mechanisms} \cite{Touboul2010, Touboul2017, Martinello2017, faqeeh2019emergence}.
-What is now considered one of the stringest test for criticality is whether avalanche exponents satisfy the crackling-noise relation \cite{Sethna, Friedman2012}, which is believed to hold exactly only at criticality \cite{diSanto2017}.
-Moreover, recent findings \cite{Fontenele2019, Fosque2021} suggest that the avalanche exponents {found in} different experimental settings lay along the scaling line defined by the crackling-noise relation with a seemingly universal exponent $\delta \approx 1.28$. {However}, this relation can be fulfilled even in models of independent spiking units, for a range of choices of the power-law fitting method \cite{Destexhe2020}.
-Arguably, a more fundamental signature of criticality is the presence of long-range correlations in space \cite{binney1992}, which manifest themselves in a correlation length that scales with the system size.
-Nevertheless, these methods have usually been applied at coarser scales, such as in whole brain data \cite{Haimovici2013, Ponce-Alvarez2018}, and not in specific cortical areas \cite{Ribeiro2020}.
-When such spatial information is not available, phenomenological renormalization group procedures \cite{meshulam2019coarse, Nicoletti2020} have been recently proposed.
+On the one hand, many subsequent works showed that the presence of power-law avalanches is not a sufficient condition for criticality, as they might emerge from different mechanisms \cite{Touboul2010, Touboul2017, Martinello2017, priesemann2018can, faqeeh2019emergence}. {A perhaps stronger} test for criticality is whether the avalanche exponents satisfy the crackling-noise relation, a relation that connects the avalanche exponents to the scaling of the average avalanche size $\ev{s}$ with its duration $T$ \cite{Sethna, Friedman2012, diSanto2017}, defined by the exponent $\ev{s(T)} \sim T^\delta$.
+In particular, recent findings \cite{Fontenele2019, Buendia2021, Carvalho2021} suggest that, while the avalanche exponents found in different experimental settings do vary, they all lay along the scaling line defined by the crackling-noise relation with a seemingly universal exponent $\delta \approx 1.28$.
+Nevertheless, it was recently suggested that this relation can be fulfilled {in different settings \cite{Scarpetta} and} even in models of independent spiking units, for a range of choices of the power-law fitting method \cite{Destexhe2020}.

+On the other hand, the debate about the ``nature'' of the transition is very much open, and thus its hypothetical universality class is poorly understood.
+In particular, recent works have proposed that the observed transition might be related to a synchronous-asynchronous one \cite{diSantosincr, Dallaporta2019, Poil2012, Buendia2021} or a disorder-induced transition \cite{Ponce-Alvarez2018}, contrarily to the original hypothesis of a simpler critical branching process.

+Arguably, a more fundamental signature of criticality is the presence of power-law correlations in space \cite{binney1992, henkel2009}.
+In particular, a key feature of both equilibrium and non-equilibrium systems is a correlation length that, in the thermodynamic limit, diverges at criticality.
+In finite systems, such scale-free correlations manifest themselves in a correlation length that scales with the system size.
+Yet, the study of these correlations has usually been applied at coarser scales, such as in whole-brain data \cite{Haimovici2013, Ponce-Alvarez2018}, and only recently in specific cortical areas \cite{Ribeiro2020}.
+When such spatial information is not available, phenomenological renormalization group procedures based on the correlation structure between the underlying degrees of freedom have been recently proposed, although with some limitations in their interpretability \cite{meshulam2019coarse, Nicoletti2020}.